IconoclastXYZ/homelab/README.md

 - [HomePage](/homepage.md) - great YAML based homepage tool in Docker
 - [Authentik](/authentik.md) - for authentication
 - [NGX Proxy Manager]() - for a local proxy and access its logs [here](https://thomaswildetech.com/blog/2025/01/31/using-goaccess-with-nginx-proxy-manager-npm-to-visuallize-logs/)
+- [HomeAssistant](https://www.wundertech.net/how-to-set-up-home-assistant-on-proxmox/) - how to get it running on ProxMox

 ### Resources
 - [Jim's garage](https://www.youtube.com/@Jims-Garage), has a nice series of articles on Homeab, Proxmox, tinyauth and hardware too